itsCodeTide/DSA-Java-Playground/4. Linked List/Notes/SinglyLL.md

 -----

-### Types of Linked Lists: Different Chains for Different Needs

-Just like there are different types of chains, Linked Lists come in a few variations:

 #### 1\.
 Singly Linked List (SLL)

 This is the most basic type, and the one we'll focus on heavily.
 Each `Node` points *only* to the next `Node`.
 You can only traverse (move) forward.